shubhamsingh333/Creating-Simple-Greeting-Website-using-React-JS/README.md

 4. Good Night, if 7pm timm  midnight.

-5.Apply css in it, then dynamically change the color of Greeting parts only using Inline CSS style.
+5. Apply css in it, then dynamically change the color of Greeting parts only using Inline CSS style.
 Ex.
 Green, Orange, Black etc.